zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-database-partitions/ggv-auto-partitions.md

 # Configure Auto Partitions

 ## Introduction
-This lab describes how to split the large table comparison into multiple partitions and then you  use Automatic Row Partitioning option.
-The partitioning is possible only when both the source database and target database are Oracle.

-The automatic row partition creates configurable partitions and generates compare pairs for each generated partition.
+This lab describes how to map existing database partitioning.

+If you have the database tables partitions defined then, those partitions can be mapped and can be split further using Manual Row Partitions or Automatic Row Partitions.
+Compare pairs are generated per Table Partitions based on the selected mappings.

+The database tables partitions are shown only when both source and target are Oracle and the tables have already partitions defined at database.

 *Estimated Lab Time*: 15 minutes

 ### Objectives
 In this lab, you will:
-* Create Automatic Row Partitioning
+* Create Database Row Partitioning

 ### Prerequisites